-The Company's investment properties were valued by independent professionally qualified appraisers on various dates from November 29, 2006 to December 31, 2017.
-Management believes that the fair values of these investment properties approximate their fair values as of December 31, 2017 and 2016.
+The Company's investment properties were valued by independent professionally qualified appraisers on various dates from November 29, 2006 to December 31, 2018.
+Management believes that the fair values of these investment properties approximate their fair values as of December 31, 2018 and 2017.
 The fair value represents the amount at which the assets could be exchanged between a knowledgeable, willing buyer and knowledgeable, willing seller in an arm's length transaction at the date of valuation.

-In April 2017, the Company sold an investment property located in Batasan Hills, Quezon City costing ₱74,260.
-The Company earned a gain on sale amounting to ₱525,740 (see Note 18).
+In April 2017, the Company sold an investment property located in Batasan Hills, Quezon City costing ₱0.07 million (nil in 2018).
+The Company earned a gain on sale amounting to ₱0.53 million in 2017 (see Note 18).

 The Company developed its investment property in San Miguel, Tarlac City.
-The development cost amounting to ₱310,000 was capitalized.
+The development cost capitalized amounted to P0.25 million in 2018 and P0.31 million in 2017, respectively.